simrubin/simrubin/README.md

 # 👋 Hi, I'm Simeon Rubin

-**Multidisciplinary Designer and Full-Stack Developer**
+**Multidisciplinary Designer and Developer**
-_Melbourne, Australia_
+*Melbourne, Australia*

 Welcome to my personal repository.
 I'm a creative technologist working at the intersection of **design and software development**.
-With a background in **industrial design**, **front-end engineering**, and **human-computer interaction**, I build systems that bridge the physical and digital—whether through thoughtful UI, interactive hardware, or speculative design concepts.
+With a background in **industrial design**, **software development**, and **human-computer interaction**, I build systems that bridge the physical and digital—whether through thoughtful UI, interactive hardware, or speculative design concepts.

 ---